treejer/mobile/src/screens/TreeSubmission/screens/SelectPlantType/README.md

 # SelectPlantType screen

-> SelectPlantType screen will render single tree and nursery buttons to choose planting type
+> Select the type of plating, tree or nursery